Chronic Pain and Language: A Topic Modelling Approach to Personal Pain Descriptions: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this work, we presented and discussed an approach on how to take advantage of topic modelling techniques to extract interpretable information from verbal descriptions of chronic pain.
+In this work, we presented and discussed an approach on how to take advantage of topic modelling techniques to extract interpretable information from spontaneous verbal descriptions of chronic pain.
 The descriptions were obtained from recorded guided interviews, following a design shaped by the authors and specialized health professionals.
 We showed the importance of the application of short-text oriented topic models in contrast to traditional approaches, and concluded on the advantage of using externally obtained semantic relations to enhance the quality of the extracted topics.
 We argued on how the results are semantically relevant and intrinsically related to the experience of pain and to the clinical assessment and management of chronic pain patients.
-Finally, we revealed novel approaches on how to extract new insights from the patient level topic distributions, including the identification of the most and least relevant aspects of the experience of pain for our population, and the grouping of similar patients according to how they describe their pain.
+Finally, we demonstrated novel approaches on how to extract insights from the patient level topic distributions, including the identification of the most and least relevant aspects of the experience of pain for our population, and the grouping of similar patients according to how they describe their pain.
+We also reflected on how these can have an important impact in the clinical assessment and management of chronic pain patients.

+To the knowledge of the authors at the time of submission, this is the first proposal to computationally analyse and characterize spontaneous accounts of chronic pain experiences.
+We believe that the results presented in our work pave the way for future computational analysis of the language of chronic pain, and that this will ultimately provide new insights and techniques for the clinical assessment and management of chronic pain.

 Future work, on a first step, should focus on extending the collected data, so that results may be more generalizable.
 This includes both the inclusion of more patients, as well as the diversity of collection contexts, since the context in which an experience is being described highly influences the language used and the focused topics.
 With larger corpora, it may then be possible to integrate the proposed analysis with data from other domains.
 As an example, the proposed similarity system may be used together with diagnosis information, so that the underlying pathology causing chronic pain may be predicted for new entries (patients).
+Similarly, a therapeutics-suggestion system (to help guide or inform health professionals) may be built on top of the same methodology.